 Peabody-burns Jr/sr High School

-- Peabody-burns Jr/sr High School's student population of 160 students has stayed relatively flat over five school years.
+- Peabody-burns Jr/sr High School's student population of 145 students has declined by 5% over five school years.

 |Grades Offered||Grades 6-12|